Need a Speaker?

 Looking for a Speaker?

 Email me at [email protected] to discuss possibilities, fees, and availability.
+You can also download my program PDF which lists all my current programs.

-Explore 2023 Speaking Engagements
+Explore Upcoming Speaking Engagements

 Why Was Grandma So Mean?